Adetona/publisher/README.md

 "topic": "topic1"
 }`

-PS: method is POST and topic1 is the only
+PS: method is POST and topic1 is the only available channel

 # Notes on how to use receiver/subscriber